GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 needs to make sure each track is associated with an assembly.

-To do this, we make assemblies a special part of the config, and make sure each track refers to which genome assembly it uses
+To do this, we make assemblies a special part of the config, and make sure each track refers to which genome assembly it uses.

 ### Example config with hg19 genome assembly loaded

-Here is a complete config.json that has the hg19 genome loaded
+Here is a complete config.json that has the hg19 genome loaded:

 ```json
 {